brendan0powers/Xmegaduino/protomega_errata.md

 `delayMicroseconds` takes into account the time it takes to call the function, and the time it takes to load the 16 bit argument into registers.
 The reason for this is so that `delayMicroseconds(15); delayMicroseconds(15);` will be exactly equivalent to `delayMicroseconds(30);`.

 At 8MHz clock speeds, `delayMicroseconds()` is only accurate if the argument is greater than 1 and less than 32767.
 At 32MHz and 16MHz all arguments should be accurate.
 At clock speeds other than 32MHz, 16MHz, and 8MHz, accuracy is not guarenteed.

+### pinMode

+pinMode has two additional modes, INPUT_PULLUP and INPUT_PULLDOWN.
+These options will enable the pull-up, or pull-down resistor on the input pin.
+You can still enable the pull up resistor by setting the pin mode to INPUT, and then running ditigalWrite(pin, HIGH).